Executive Summary

 - Identify Your Personalisation Goals

-Start by defining what personalisation means for your organisation.
+Start by defining what personalisation means for your organization.
 Common objectives include serving regional imagery or language variations automatically, matching creative tone to audience demographics or interests, tailoring product visuals by customer segment or buying stage, and delivering brand-consistent assets across multiple platforms.
 Each goal should connect to measurable business outcomes such as higher engagement rates, faster campaign deployment, or improved conversion.

 - Evaluate How Leading DAMs Enable AI Personalisation

 Different DAM vendors approach AI personalisation through metadata and automation layers: Aprimo uses AI and cognitive metadata enrichment to automatically suggest relevant assets for specific audiences and channels, integrating with campaign management tools for dynamic delivery.
-Bynder offers AI-driven content recommendations that analyse usage and engagement data to predict which assets best suit each persona or region.
+Bynder offers AI-driven content recommendations that analyze usage and engagement data to predict which assets best suit each persona or region.
 Adobe Experience Manager (AEM), powered by Adobe Sensei, delivers real-time content personalisation through smart asset variations and adaptive media for targeted delivery.
 Brandfolder employs machine learning to personalise user experiences within brand portals and recommend assets based on prior activity.
 Widen (Acquia DAM) uses AI metadata intelligence to tag and distribute region-specific and persona-based content to connected systems automatically.
 These systems show how DAM and AI together extend personalisation beyond the marketing funnel into the entire content lifecycle.

 - Build a Metadata Framework for Personalisation

 Personalisation begins with rich, structured metadata.
-To enable AI-driven recommendations: Capture metadata attributes for region, audience, product, and tone; standardise taxonomies across content types and channels; use AI to enrich incomplete metadata fields automatically; link metadata to customer segments or personas; and maintain consistent metadata quality through governance policies.
+To enable AI-driven recommendations: Capture metadata attributes for region, audience, product, and tone; standardize taxonomies across content types and channels; use AI to enrich incomplete metadata fields automatically; link metadata to customer segments or personas; and maintain consistent metadata quality through governance policies.
 AI relies on this metadata foundation to make accurate decisions about who sees what content.

 - Integrate DAM with Personalisation Systems

-AI personalisation is most powerful when DAM connects seamlessly with downstream tools: CMS (Content Management Systems) enables personalised web and landing page content; CDPs (Customer Data Platforms) matches assets to customer profiles; Marketing Automation Platforms uses predictive models to choose email or ad content dynamically; and E-commerce Systems displays tailored product visuals based on browsing or purchase behaviour.
+AI personalisation is most powerful when DAM connects seamlessly with downstream tools: CMS (Content Management Systems) enables personalised web and landing page content; CDPs (Customer Data Platforms) matches assets to customer profiles; Marketing Automation Platforms uses predictive models to choose email or ad content dynamically; and E-commerce Systems displays tailored product visuals based on browsing or purchase behavior.
 When integrated, AI in DAM becomes the intelligence layer orchestrating consistent, personalised experiences across channels.

 - Leverage AI for Dynamic Asset Delivery

-Once integrated, AI can deliver or recommend assets dynamically: Serve different hero images based on location or time of day; automatically swap product images depending on audience gender or interest; adjust creative based on performance data—replacing low-performing visuals in real time; and optimise asset resolution or format depending on device or bandwidth.
+Once integrated, AI can deliver or recommend assets dynamically: Serve different hero images based on location or time of day; automatically swap product images depending on audience gender or interest; adjust creative based on performance data—replacing low-performing visuals in real time; and optimize asset resolution or format depending on device or bandwidth.
 Dynamic delivery keeps content fresh, relevant, and impactful—without constant manual intervention.

 - Combine Predictive Analytics with Personalisation